 Hi.
 I’m Jennifer Bradley.
 Making changes in your career can leave you feeling “on your own” as you make decisions that affect many areas of your life.

-Here, I’d like to introduce myself, and tell you a bit about the experiences, education, and training that bring to my work today as a career coach and consultant.
+There is help available.
+Let me tell you a bit about the experiences, education, and training inform my work today as a career coach and consultant.

 The success of your professional career is not just about doing a great job.